 When it comes to making an immediate impact, few record labels were as effective as Warp Records, which counted seminal rave cuts such as LFO – LFO, Sweet Exorcist’s Testone and Nightmares on Wax’s Dextrous amongst its early output.

-On this day 30 years ago (9 July 1990), the Sheffield-based label released Tricky Disco – Tricky Disco, a record that like the aforementioned LFO and Testone, would helped define a techno movement that would come to be known as ‘bleep’.
+On this day in 1990 (9 July), the Sheffield-based label released Tricky Disco – Tricky Disco, a record that like the aforementioned LFO and Testone, would helped define a techno movement that would come to be known as ‘bleep’.

 Tricky Disco was the brainchild of Michael Wells and Lee Newman, who at the time of its release had enjoyed reasonable success as Greater Than One – later abbreviated to G.T.O – a group that was part art collective, part industrial electronica outfit.